 “Yoga is an immensely vital component to sustaining my recovery and my life… On my mat, I have a home that provides salvation and safety and community.
 I have a least one moment each day to put into practice the values I learned in treatment: living with compassion and gentleness and acceptance, breathing into the present, letting go of expectations, and embracing vulnerability and authenticity with the knowledge that I am whole.
 I can process my emotions intuitively, in all their raw glory, without judgment or fear.
 My somatic pain melts away.
-I am able to look inward and connect to every part of myself: past, present, future, little girl, wise woman, higher power.
-Through yoga we become one; we heal, we play, we cry, we smile, we chant, and most importantly we breathe.
+I am able to look inward and connect to every part of myself: past, present, future, little girl, wise woman, and a higher power.
+Through yoga, we become one; we heal, we play, we cry, we smile, we chant, and most importantly we breathe.
 Even on my hardest days I can find peace, joy, gratitude, and hope on my mat; I can see a future and a life filled with light and love.
-With yoga I will never be alone and I will never be without a home.
+With yoga, I will never be alone and I will never be without a home.
 Perhaps, that is the greatest gift of all.”

 – former Reasons patient

 At Reasons, we believe firmly in the power of yoga on the road to recovery.
 The practice of breathing, staying present with your physical sensations and emotions, and moving mindfully can reveal an abundance of opportunities to foster the connection between body, mind and spirit.